Kitchen Cabinet Makeover -One Room Challenge Week Five: The cabinets are finished and look amazing painted white with antique brass knobs.

 For a fraction of the price of replacing them, Smith sprayers did a beautiful job painting my kitchen cupboards.
 Cindy worked with me to pick out the perfect colour to complement the existing wall colour and new tile.
 I really appreciated her artist’s eye when it came time to choosing colours.

 On their first visit they removed the cupboard doors, and took them back to their shop to work on them.
 Cindy and her professional team of women treat your kitchen like it’s their own, and did a great job painting the cabinet bases on two more visits.
 On the fourth and final visit they did more work on the bases of the cabinets and reinstalled the cupboard doors and drawer fronts.
 They also installed the new hardware.
 Adding the brass pulls and knobs from Lee Valley Tools was like adding jewelry to the outfit.
-I love the warm antique brass accent they added, and Smith Sprayers did a great job installing them.
+We love the warm antique brass accent they added, and Smith Sprayers did a great job installing them.

 I couldn’t be happier with the final result.
 I finally have the white kitchen of my dreams and I love it.